 Scholarships and Financial Aid in Alaska

-In order to receive financial aid to attend college in Alaska, you must first complete the Free Application for Federal Student Aid (FAFSA) which unlocks the door to federal, state and private college funds.
+In order to receive financial aid to attend either on-campus or online colleges in Alaska, you must first complete the Free Application for Federal Student Aid (FAFSA) which unlocks the door to federal, state and private college funds.

 In addition to federal aid, the FAFSA provides access to the Alaska Education Grant.
 This grant, funded by The Alaska Commission on Postsecondary Education, is entirely need-based and can offer $500-$4000 in assistance each year.